SMUnlimited/AMAI/README.md

 - The build process creates the executable for the current operating system only.
 To create other executables, the process must be run on the corresponding operating system.
 - I will be working on the possibility of building the linux executable on windows.

-## TFT Build
+## Building Scripts
+- You need to use the various `make` bat files to create the AI scripts for various versions.
-- Run/double click *makeTFT.bat* to create the standard scripts for the AI.
+- Run/double click *makeRFG.bat* to create the reforged scripts.
-- From a command prompt type *InstallTFTToMap.bat "C:\mymap.w3m"* and press enter to install the AI scripts to Warcraft 3 maps.
+- Then install like normal e.g from a command prompt type *InstallEFORGEDToMap.bat "C:\mymap.w3m"* and press enter.
+- To use the installer you must copy the `Scripts` folder and `MPQEditor.exe` to the folder `{your-amai-installer}/resources/AMAI`
 - Run up a custom game and select the map to play.

+## Optimise Build
+- This will optimise previously built AI scripts to make them a little bit faster and leaner.
+Only useful if you are having performance issues.
+- Not shipped by default.
+- Run/double click one of the `makeOpt` bat files.
+- Then install like normal.

 ## VS AI Build
-- This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.
+- This special version that must be built to use, will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.
+- Useful for testing how much better AMAI is against the original AI.
+- Not shipped by default as creates a very different blizzard.j file.
-- Run/double click *makeVAITFT.bat* to create the AMAI vs AI scripts.
+- Run/double click one of the `makeVAI` bat files e.g *makeVAITFT.bat* to create the AMAI vs AI scripts for the classic TFT version.
-- From a command prompt type *InstallTFTToMap.bat "C:\mymap.w3m"* and press enter to install the AI scripts to Warcraft 3 maps.
+- Then install like normal e.g from a command prompt type *InstallTFTToMap.bat "C:\mymap.w3m"* and press enter.

-## ROC Build
-- This version is intended to be played in the original ROC (Reigns of Chaos) version of the game.
-This version is currently not supported in 1.30+.
-- Run/double click *makeROC.bat* to create the ROC scripts.
-- From a command prompt type *InstallROCtoMap.bat "C:\mymap.w3m"* and press enter to install the AI scripts to Warcraft 3 maps.

 # Features
 - **Personality Profiles**: Each AI opponent has a set profile which modifies how it reacts or plays the game.
 Some can be real chickens and never dare to attack you while others will rush you down.